ArtemVinokhodov/brewery-api-tests/README.md

 This method returns full brewery lists with pagination and supports multiple filters.

 ### **Suggested Test Automation Approach**

+**Note:** The following are recommended approaches for automating the "List Breweries" method.
+The current project already implements the layered architecture for "Search Breweries".

 #### 1. **Layered Architecture**
 - **Client layer**: Encapsulates REST Assured calls.